TheGoldLab/Lab_Pipelines/experiments/aodr/README.md

  - Locate and update, or clone [Lab_Matlab_Utilities](https://github.com/TheGoldLab/Lab_Matlab_Utilities) and add the whole thing with subfolders to your Matlab path.
  - Locate and update, or clone [Pyramd](https://github.com/benjamin-heasly/pyramid/tree/main/matlab) and add the `pyramid/matlab/` folder to your Matlab path.
+ - Statistics and Machine Learning Toolbox (with eg nanstd)
+ - Optimization Toolbox (with eg fmincon)

 From there you should be able to create a Gold lab data session for `aodr-test.hdf5` and plot things.